 Save an analytic

-Toggle view type
+Change view type

-The workflow view offers a streamlined configuration experience to configure an analytic that references a single feed or source, processes the data in a sequence of one or more tools, and sends the resulting features to one or more outputs.
-The workflow view is ideal for simpler analytics with a single pipeline of processing.
+The workflow view offers a streamlined experience to configure an analytic that references a single feed or source, processes the data in a sequence of one or more tools, and sends the resulting features to one or more outputs.
+The workflow view is ideal for simpler analytics with a single pipeline for processing.

-Tools can be dragged above or below each other to reorder the processing steps in an analytic.
+Drag tools to reorder the processing steps in an analytic.

-Cards representing feeds, sources, tools, and outputs can be expanded allowing you to view and configure settings.
+Cards representing feeds, sources, tools, and outputs can be expanded, allowing you to view and configure settings.
 The key fields are visible on the left of each card so you know the schema of the data at each step in the processing pipeline.

 The model view offers a conventional node and port connection experience, similar to the service designer in ArcGIS GeoEvent Server or ModelBuilder in ArcGIS Desktop.
-Feeds or sources have a green background, analytics have a white background, and outputs have a blue background.

-Model view is useful for configuring more complex analytics with multiple pipelines of processing.
+The model view is useful for configuring more complex analytics with multiple pipelines of processing.

 An analytic can have multiple feeds, data sources, tools, and outputs.
 These elements can be configured in an analytic as a single pipeline or multiple pipelines.
-A pipeline defines the flow of event data from a feed or data source to any number of tools and then to any number of outputs.
+A pipeline defines the flow of event data from a feed or data source to any number of tools and to any number of outputs.

-The workflow view is available only with single pipeline analytics.
+The workflow view is available only with single-pipeline analytics.
 When more than one pipeline exists, the analytic is considered complex and can only be viewed in the model view.

-A multiple pipeline analytic has more than one processing path for the event data.
+A multiple-pipeline analytic has more than one processing path for the event data.